jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 in their own pygmean ways
 as he attempts to flirt

-sitting beneath the scrivello
+sitting beneath elk antlers
 mounted on the wall above his head
 wishing he had a tyg full of ale

 before him instead of this plastic smile,
 the eyes with no depth, the nose
-like a zibeb dangling on a vine.
+like a raisin dangling on a vine.

 As the silences grew longer
 between them, she grabbed a napkin,